pip install -U requests beautifulsoup4 import requests from bs4 import BeautifulSoup # Define the target URL url = 'https://sandbox.oxylabs.io/products' # Send HTTP request and then parse HTML content response = requests.get(url) soup = BeautifulSoup(response.text, 'html.parser') # Extract all ancho

-Consider using `requests.Session()` for making multiple requests to the same host, as it can reuse underlying TCP connections, which is more efficient.
+Consider using requests.Session() to make multiple requests to the same host, as it can reuse underlying TCP connections, which is more efficient.

-# Import libraries import requests from bs4 import BeautifulSoup # Define the target URL url = 'https://sandbox.oxylabs.io/products' # Send HTTP request response = requests.get(url) # Parse HTML content soup = BeautifulSoup(response.text, 'html.parser') # Extract all anchor tags anchors = soup.find_all('a') # Print all href attributes from anchor tags for link in anchors: if link.get('href'): print(link.get('href')) # Alternative method using list comprehension links = [link.get('href') for link in soup.find_all('a') if link.get('href')] print(links)
+# pip install -U requests beautifulsoup4 import requests from bs4 import BeautifulSoup # Define the target URL url = 'https://sandbox.oxylabs.io/products' # Send HTTP request and then parse HTML content response = requests.get(url) soup = BeautifulSoup(response.text, 'html.parser') # Extract all anchor tags anchors = soup.find_all('a', href=True) # Print all href attributes from anchor tags for link in anchors: if link.get('href'): print(link.get('href')) # Alternative method using list comprehension links = [link.get('href') for link in anchors if link.get('href')] print(links)

-Set a user-agent in your requests header to mimic a browser visit, which can help avoid being blocked by some websites that restrict script access.
+Set a User-Agent in the header of your request to mimic a browser visit, which can help avoid being blocked by some websites that restrict script access.

 Web scraper API